Data-Driven Adjustment for Multiple Treatments: Discussion

-\hiddensection{Discussion} This paper considers causal effect identification through covariate adjustment.
+This paper considers causal effect identification through covariate adjustment.
 While prior research in this area focuses on finding adjustment sets based on criteria from a causal graph \citep{pearl1995causal, shpitser2012validity, maathuis2015generalized, perkovic2018complete}, we consider instead a route that relies on conditional in/dependencies in the observed data directly.
-This extends the work of \cite{entner2013data}.
+This extends the work of EHS \cite{entner2013data}.

-We start by reviewing R1 of \cite{entner2013data} and explaining how c-equivalence can extend this rule.
+We start by reviewing R1 of EHS \cite{entner2013data} and explaining how c-equivalence can extend this rule.
 We provide a rationale for such an extension in the context of efficient estimation.
 Then we present our main contributions: Theorems \ref{thm:r1-build} and \ref{thm:r1-combine} (R1 Build and R1 Combine).
-These data-driven rules parallel R1 of \cite{entner2013data} but in a setting with multiple treatments.
-Using simulated data, we show that our rules slightly outperform an existing graphical approach, and we note that our methods allow for different thresholds when testing dependence vs. independence -- a possible advantage when the cost of false positives is high.
+These data-driven rules parallel R1 of EHS \cite{entner2013data} but in a setting with multiple treatments.
+Using simulated data, we show that our rules outperform an existing graphical approach in settings where a treatment effect exists.

-Despite the performance of our rules, we acknowledge their limitations.
-As shown in Example \ref{ex:build-limits1}, there are adjustment sets that Theorem \ref{thm:r1-build} cannot find.
-We resolve this with the introduction of Theorem \ref{thm:r1-combine} but make note for researchers who may prefer the intuitiveness of our first rule.
-Further, as noted in Section \ref{sec:simulations}, implementing our rules requires a search for variables that fulfill the theorems' conditions.
-Theorem \ref{thm:r1-combine} also requires a search for minimality.
-Future research could explore less expensive search algorithms that improve the applicability of our methods in high-dimensional settings.

-Future research could also broaden our extension of \cite{entner2013data} into settings with multiple outcomes or settings with a conditional, rather than a total, causal effect.
-And we note that our work focuses on extending R1 of \cite{entner2013data} without considering their second rule (R2).
-Thus, additional work could consider extending R2 to multiple settings as well, where the failure of both extensions might imply an inability to identify the causal effect of interest.
+While the results of our simulations are encouraging, we discuss some limitations of our methods below.
+We begin by highlighting that Theorems \ref{thm:r1-build} and \ref{thm:r1-combine} are sound but not complete for finding adjustment sets in the presence of multiple treatments.
+That is, any set these theorems find is a valid adjustment set, but these theorems cannot find every valid adjustment set.
+To see that the latter holds outside our restricted setting ($\mathbf{W}<\mathbf{X}$), note that there are models where every adjustment set includes descendants of $\mathbf{X}$ (see Examples 7-8 of \cite{perkovic2018complete}).
+But even within our restricted setting, Theorems \ref{thm:r1-build} and \ref{thm:r1-combine} cannot find an adjustment set in every model.
+We show this for Theorem \ref{thm:r1-build} in Example \ref{ex:build-limits1}.
+For Theorem \ref{thm:r1-combine}, see the example below.